 Surgery to Treat Gallbladder Cancer at AdventHealth Tampa

 Gallbladder resection as a way to treat gallbladder cancer is a very complex surgery that requires a highly experienced surgeon.
 Some surgeons are comfortable with removing only very small tumors.
 If you have been told that your gallbladder cancer is unresectable (unable to be removed), consider getting a second opinion.
-AdventHealth Digestive Institute Tampa surgeons Dr. Alexander Rosemurgy and Dr. Sharona Ross may be able to completely remove larger and more advanced gallbladder tumors.
+AdventHealth Digestive Institute Tampa surgeon Dr. Sharona Ross may be able to completely remove larger and more advanced gallbladder tumors.

 While most people with gallbladder conditions need only their gallbladders removed (a simple cholecystectomy), patients with cancer require a more extensive operation.
 In addition to the gallbladder, all of the lymph nodes in the area will be removed as well as the part of the liver next to the gallbladder.
-For early stage gallbladder cancer, Dr. Rosemurgy and Dr. Ross can often perform a radical cholecystectomy as a minimally invasive surgery.
+For early-stage gallbladder cancer, Dr. Ross can perform a radical cholecystectomy as a minimally invasive surgery.
 This allows patients to have faster recoveries and move on to their next treatment stage sooner.